 Located in Albany, this small beach is perfect for water dogs.
 Let Fido swim in the cool waters with you, explore the shores off-leash, and have fun with the other pups.
 If your four-legged best friend still has some energy left after your active beach day, follow the waterfront trail over to the Albany Bulb—an artsy, dog-friendly area that used to be a former landfill—and admire the vibrant graffiti art, creative installations, and unique sculptures dotting this hidden spot in the Bay Area with your canine companion.

 This four-acre stretch of sand is arguably the most popular off-leash dog beach in Los Angeles County, serving as a paradise for canines and owners alike.
 Fido can splash around in the waves and run along the shore while you throw a Frisbee, build sand castles, and sunbathe.
-Located off of Ocean Boulevard in Long Beach, Rosie’s is typically full of dogs but never too packed that you’ll feel cramped for space.
+Located off of Ocean Boulevard in the charming town of Long Beach, Rosie’s is typically full of dogs but never too packed that you’ll feel cramped for space.
 Plus, the beach has all the essential amenities such as trash cans, poop scoops, bags, and restrooms.
 There’s also a large parking lot for beachgoers, but it costs 25 cents every 15 minutes, so try coming after 5 p.m. when parking is free.

 Nestled along the Malibu coast, this scenic park stretches into the Santa Monica Mountains National Recreation Area and features 1.5 miles of beach, making it a top destination for swimming, surfing, windsurfing, and beachcombing.
-Pooches are also welcome to join their owners in the parkland, though they must stay on-leash in the three separate beach areas.
+Pooches are also welcome to join their owners in the parkland, though they must remain on-leash in the three separate beach areas.
 North Beach is tucked away in the picturesque parkland and offers an ideal place to take a leisurely stroll with Fido.
 Further down in the park lies South Beach, where you’ll find a cavernous, rocky area with tide pools and caves to explore.
 But if seclusion is what you seek, head to Staircase Beach, a less well-known area of Leo Carillo that welcomes furry friends.
 No matter which spot you visit, you and your dog are bound to enjoy the iconic Malibu scenery and sun-soaked sands.